Key Takeaways

 Although it has undergone reforms in recent years, the hukou system continues to have an outsized influence on Chinese society.

-In recognition of the social problems caused by the hukou system, in 2014 the Chinese government began reforming and relaxing the system, making it easier for those with agricultural hukous to officially become residents of the cities in which they work.
+In recognition of these problems, the Chinese government began reforming and relaxing the system in 2014.
+The goal was to make it easier for those with agricultural hukou to officially become residents of the cities in which they work.

-In the past decade, it has become much easier for people to convert their agricultural hukous to urban hukous in small and medium-sized Chinese cities.
+In the past decade, it has become much easier for people to convert their agricultural hukou to urban hukou in small and medium-sized cities.
 However, there are still many barriers to obtaining a hukou in large cities like Beijing and Shanghai.

-In an attempt to control the size of their populations, many of China’s most developed cities have introduced talent incentives which aim to provide a way for non-residents to apply for residency status.
-The requirements of these incentive programs, however, are almost impossible for most agricultural hukou holders to meet.
-Thus, the hukou system continues to be a major driver of social disparities in China today.
+To control the size of their populations, many of China’s most developed cities have introduced talent incentives that allow non-residents to apply for residency status.
+The requirements, however, are almost impossible for most agricultural hukou holders to meet, so the system continues to drive social disparities today.

 people carrying luggage walking on a covered platform next to an old-fashioned looking red train in China